ECommerce Killed the Retail Star

 Customers at the 13 Hema stores — located in Beijing, Shanghai, and Ningbo — browse through a range of carefully curated products from over 100 countries, order on their mobile phones, make payments on Alipay, and get the product delivered within 30 minutes of placing the order (within a 5-kilometer radius).

-There’s more to e-commerce than just online purchase.
-Research suggests that the influence of online browsing spills over to retail sales as well.
-Timberland's Head of Retail and and E-commerce Marketing, Rachel Panetta, states that around 60 percent of the retail sales in US are influenced by digital tools in some way.
+Research suggests that the influence of online browsing also spills over to retail sales.
+Timberland's Head of Retail and eCommerce Marketing, Rachel Panetta, states that digital tools influence around 60 percent of retail sales in the US in some way.

-As per a survey of US digital shoppers conducted by Accenture, 78% of respondents engaged in 'webrooming’ — the act of researching and browsing for products online before making retail purchases.
-Similarly, the same study showed that 72% of respondents made digital purchases after browsing for the products in stores.
+According to a survey of US digital shoppers conducted by Accenture, 78% of respondents engaged in 'webrooming' — researching and browsing products online before making retail purchases.

-Customer centricity should to be at the core of the product strategy for brands, across online and offline.
-They need to combine industry insights with brand-specific intelligence so customers are served better.
+Customer centricity should be at the core of the brand's product strategy, both online and offline.
+They need to combine industry insights with brand-specific intelligence to serve customers better.

-The truth remains that influence here works both ways.
-The real issue to contemplate over is not the future of e-commerce or retail.
-Neither is it about deciding which side is winning.
-It is to ascertain what brands need to do to keep the customer coming back for more.
+The truth is that power works both ways.
+The real issue to contemplate is not the future of e-commerce or retail.
+In addition, it is not about deciding which side is winning.
+Instead, it is to ascertain what brands need to do to keep customers coming back for more.

 Find out how Unbxd can help you serve your customers better through strong site-search, category pages, and accurate recommendations.
 Get a free, custom-made report that shows how you can enhance the shopping experience on your site.
-Sign up, today!.
+Book a demo!